MarcelloAmmendolia/Achieve-rotation/README.md

 https://www.youtube.com/watch?v=cPz5tE2EHR4
 Libreria Accel-stepper: https://www.airspayce.com/mikem/arduino/AccelStepper/examples.html

+Housing:

 ## DMX STEP MOTOR N.1 - BASIC CONTINUUM PING PONG

+INPUTS:
+DMX channel 1: velocity
+DMX channel 2: acceleration
+DMX channel 3: direction

+After housing, the motor finds the 0 position.
+The maximum position needs to be set by the user depending on the switch position.
+Then, the motor rotates from A to B position.
+The rotation is sensible to the variations in the DMX inputs.

+Keep in mind!:  Programming this in a DMX graphic environment can be tricky
+since you don't have a real notion of how many steps you need to complete an action.

 ## DMX STEP MOTOR N.2 - SHAFT
 ## DMX STEP MOTOR N.3 - SERVO STYLE - 200 STEPS
 ## DMX STEP MOTOR N.4 - SERVO SYLE - MICROSTEPPED